spring-attic/spring-cloud-dataflow-prometheus-service-discovery/README.md

-# Spring Cloud Data Flow - Prometheus Service Discovery (Local Deployer)
+# Spring Cloud Data Flow - Prometheus Service Discovery (for Dev/Test only)

 > NOTE: This tool should be used only for test/demo purposes!
 Don't use it in production!